 - employers exempt from gathering limits and social distancing

-- close social groups of 10 people (see gathering limit without social distancing)
+- close social groups (see gathering limit without social distancing)

 - emergency first responders (individuals, volunteers and employees) during an emergency, when carrying out response duties and when necessary during training